 - supervising, assisting and supporting a child

-- an administrative or organisational activity that supports the provision of children and an activity that is ancillary to the provision of education
+- an administrative or organizational activity that supports the provision of children and an activity that is ancillary to the provision of education

 Delivery of lessons also includes delivery via distance learning or computer-aided techniques.
 A ‘worker’ means a person whose work brings him or her into regular contact with children and young people under 18.